magento360/zonebasedpricing/README.md

 # Zone Based Pricing Module for Magento 2
-## Are you looking to change the product prices based on your customers’ location?
-Great news!
-We’ve got the perfect Magento 2 extension for you which will setup everything for you in less than 2 minutes.
+<p>Are you looking to change the product prices based on your customers’ location?<br>Great news!
+We’ve got the perfect Magento 2 extension for you which will setup everything for you in less than 2 minutes.</p>
-Zone Based Pricing Module for Magento 2 allows you to increase / decrease product prices either by percentage or fixed cost.
+<p>Zone Based Pricing Module for Magento 2 allows you to increase / decrease product prices
-<b>For Example:</b>
+either by percentage or fixed cost.</p>

+<h3>For Example:</h3>
-If you want the product prices of New York to be higher by 10%, you can specify the postal codes and increase the prices based on percentage – 10% (or fixed price as well).
+<p>If you want the product prices of New York to be higher by 10%, you can specify the postal
+codes and increase the prices based on percentage – 10% (or fixed price as well).</p>

 <h3>Features:</h3>
 <ol>